InfinityWatch/TA-Zeek/README.md

 # TA-Zeek

 Inspired by the Splunk built TA (Splunk Add-on for Zeek aka Bro).
-The "Bro" terminology and naming has been wiped out and updated to reflect Zeek thoughout the add-on.
+The "Bro" terminology and naming has been wiped out and updated to reflect Zeek thoughout the add-on with additional parsing.

 Place this add-on onto your indexers and search head.